 Improve your Amazon product images

-The better your images are, the greater chance you have at converting a browsing customer into a buyer.
+The better your images are, the greater chance you have of converting a browsing customer into a buyer.
 Remember that a set of standout product images is one of the most important parts — if not the most important part — of your listing.

 Really take the time to craft the best possible images and infographics you can.
 Consider your ideal customer, and what that kind of person would want to know about your product.
 Make your product photos informative and eye-catching, and don’t hesitate to hire a professional to get the job done right.
+Be sure to follow all of Amazon’s image requirements as you do!

 With effective product images, you can make this your year to crush it on Amazon!